Napin

-Napin is one of the two most abundant seed storage proteins in the seeds of dicot crop mustard and rapeseed (Brassica napus L., B. juncea L. Czern., B. nigra L. W.D.J.Koch, B. rapa L. and Sinapis alba L.).
-They are water soluble low-molecular weight basic proteins classified as 2S or 1.7S proteins, representing 20–40% of total seed protein, and having a molecular weight in the range of 12–17 kDa.
-Their isoelectric point varies based on the method of extraction and the specific characteristics of the isoforms that exist.
-They are composed of two polypeptide chains, a 4.5 kDa small subunit and a large 10 kDa subunit, stabilized primarily by disulphide bonds.
+Napin is one of the two most abundant seed storage proteins in the seeds of the Brassicaceae Family (Brassica napus L., B. juncea L. Czern., B. nigra L. W.D.J.Koch, B. rapa L., E. Sativa and Sinapis alba L.).
+Napins are present in a wide variety of Brassicaceae plant systems, such as leaves, seeds, roots, and stems.
+They are water soluble low-molecular weight basic proteins related to the prolamin superfamily and are classified as 2S or 1.7S proteins.
+Napins represent 20–40% of a seed's total seed protein, depending on the specific species, and are typically synthesized within embryos during seed development.
+This expression of Napin appears to be highly regulated as its synthesis is confined to the embryonal and axis cells and occurs only during a limited time of seed development.
+Following the end of seed development, Napins are rapidly degraded by the seed into nitrogen and carbon sources for synthesis of new molecules needed for growth in the now germinating seedling.
+Napins have a total molecular weight in the range of 12–17 kDa, though this number varies depending on the specific species Their isoelectric point varies based on the method of extraction and the specific characteristics of the isoforms that exist.
+Napins are composed of two polypeptide chains roughly ~14 kDa in weight—a ~4.5 kDa smaller polypeptide chain and a large ~10 kDa polypeptide chain, stabilized primarily by disulphide bonds.
 Their secondary structure shows a high α-helical content.

+Structure

+SDS-PAGE of Napin from E. sativa showing the Napin protein (lane 1) and its two fragments (lane 2).
+Changes were made to the original Image.